tintoy/dotnet-kube-client/README.md

 }
 ```

+## Design philosophy

+Use of code generation is limited; generated clients tend to wind up being non-idiomatic and, for a Swagger spec as large as that of Kubernetes, wind up placing too many methods directly on the client class.

+KubeClient's approach is to generate model classes (see `src/swagger` for the Python script that does this) and hand-code the actual operation methods to provide an improved consumer experience (i.e. useful and consistent exception types).

 ## Extensibility

 KubeClient is designed to be easily extensible.
 The `KubeApiClient` provides the top-level entry point for the Kubernetes API and extension methods are used to expose more specific resource clients.